-We have a current, unconditioned license to operate our water system.
+We had an unconditioned license in 2022 to operate our water system.

 Public Participation Information: How do I participate in decisions concerning my drinking water?

 Public participation and comment are encouraged at regular meetings of the Pandora Village Council which meets at 7:00 PM on the second and fourth Tuesday of each month.
 For more information on your drinking water contact Rick Morrison, 419-384-7600.